MAAQ90/multinational-retail-data-centralisation/README.md

 ## 1. About

-This project assumes sales data of a multinational organisation spread across different sources, which analysis difficult for the business.
-Therefore, it aims to centralise all the data in a single open-source database.
+This project assumes sales data of a multinational organisation spread across different sources, which makes analysis difficult for the business.
+Therefore, it aims to centralise all the data in a single open-source (SQL) database.

-It was carried out in 3 ETL phases:
+It was carried out in 3 ETL phases and 1 SQL based phase:

 **Phase 1: Data (E)xtraction from different sources**